Advice and Representation Centre (ARC)

 The ARC does not provide legal advice and may be limited in the representation and support we are able to provide you, where matters are of a legal nature.
 We can, however, signpost you to external legal services and representation, although we are unable to recommend or vouch for any particular service.

-N.b.
-If your case is closed you will not be prevented from using the ARC service again if a new issue arises, except where the closure of a previous case led to a ban from using Union services.
+Please note: If your case is closed you will not be prevented from using the ARC service again if a new issue arises, except where the closure of a previous case led to a ban from using Student Union services.

 We are happy to confirm/follow up in writing, advice/information given to the client.
-This would usually be done by email, upon request.
+This will be done by email.

 In the interests of continual service improvement, we invite clients to feedback comments and welcome suggestions for the ARC service to be made via www.wolvesunion.org/advice/feedback

-Complaints against an adviser or any aspect of the ARC service can be made direct to the ARC Manager in the first instance, or by using the Union’s complaints procedure, which is available from the SU website or by speaking to the SU in person.
+Complaints against an adviser or any aspect of the ARC service can be made direct to the Head of Belonging in the first instance; please email firstname.lastname@example.org and address your complaint to Tom Clarke.

 The SU aims to provide premises for our members and visitors to feel welcome and to ensure they are able to enjoy the facilities in safety and comfort.